 The timing rule

-Send the filter SMS 24 hours after the job is marked complete in your current tools.
+Send the check-in SMS 24 hours after the job is marked complete in your current tools.
 Not immediately (customer is still processing).
 Not 3 days later (they've moved on).
 22–26 hours is the sweet spot.

 Avoid sending: